 Students who paid for classes prior to receiving a CCPG waiver will receive a refund once the waiver is processed and posted to the student’s account.
 For information related to waiver of enrollment fees, contact the Palomar College Financial Aid Office.

-For deadlines, refer to the Spring 2020 Class Schedule.
+For deadlines, refer to the Summer 2020 Class Schedule.

 Automatic Refund Process